-The bank are not necessarily there to be your enemies.
-But sometimes, when you are needing a loan, or a mortgage, help with debt, or anything they can offer you, you need to see them that way.
-You need to do all you can to make them say ‘yes’, because if you don’t, and they say no, you will be left without the money you need.
-If they say no, it becomes harder to get one next time too, because you have previously been refused.
-It throws up alarm bells to other lenders.
+The bank is not necessarily there to be your enemy.
+But sometimes, when you are needing a loan, mortgage, help with debt, or anything they can offer you, you need to see them that way.
+You need to do all you can to make them say “yes”, because if you don’t, and they say no, you will be left without the money you need.
+If they say no, it becomes harder to get one next time too.
+Because you have previously been refused, it throws up alarm bells to other lenders.
 There are certain ways you can beat the bank.
 Ways in which you can make them lean towards saying yes and giving you the money you need to do what you want.
-You need to be careful, and approach it with tact.
+You need to be careful and approach it with tact.
 Think that you only really have one shot at it.
 Don’t just go in thinking they will lend to you.
 Be prepared.
 Some of these tips can help you get what you need, but only if you put the right effort in with them.
 You may have already thought of some of these tips, but the other can be handy.
 They cover in the main how to best prepare for the meeting and also how to get your credit score where it needs to be to ensure they have faith in you that you’ll pay the money back.
 Besides, you could get some great ideas from these points that see you get exactly what you need from the bank.

 Know Where You Stand